sib-swiss/containers-introduction-training/docs/course_material/managing_docker.md

 Resulting in just the output of the `figlet` command.

 In the previous exercises we have run containers without a command as positional argument.
 This doesn't mean that no command has been run, because the container would do nothing without a command.
-The default command stored in the image, and you can find it by `docker image inspect [IMAGE NAME]`.
+The default command is stored in the image, and you can find it by `docker image inspect [IMAGE NAME]`.

 **Exercise:** What is the default command (`CMD`) of the ubuntu image?